 - The production of aluminum is very environmentally intensive.

-- Aluminum is very efficiently recyclable – almost 100% is reclaimed in the recycling process – but with foil, almost everyone just throws it away instead. (“Recycling of aluminum requires only 5% of the energy needed for primary extraction.” source)
+- Aluminum is very efficiently recyclable – almost 100% is reclaimed in the recycling process – but with foil, almost everyone just throws it away instead.
+Recycling plastic bags, for example, costs more than making new ones.
+Many other items generate a good bit of waste that cannot be remade into another item when they are recycled.
+When aluminum is recycled, however, almost 100% of the raw material can be made into another aluminum item, and it doesn’t cost more than the production using new aluminum.
+It’s a win-win situation to recycle your aluminum. (“Recycling of aluminum requires only 5% of the energy needed for primary extraction.” source)

 - And as always with me, if there’s a reusable alternative and even a question of human safety – why bother?
 Sure, scientists disproved this correlation (for now).
 But since aluminum is reactive (it can enter into the food we’re cooking in it), it might be causing our complex bodies some other problem we don’t yet understand.

 I’ll still use aluminum foil once or twice a year for camping, because foil packets are a treat that deserves a little caution thrown to the wind.
 But I’ll never be one to deliver a plate of brownies covered in foil to a party or grab some to wrap leftovers or baked potatoes.